sravan-labs/help.paperspan.com/notes.md

 nav_order: 10
 ---

-Add your own thoughts or ideas while reading, and revisit them later.

-## 📱 Android
+# Notes

+Add personal notes to your saved articles to capture key insights or thoughts.
+Notes help you quickly recall the core idea of what you read — perfect for learning, journaling, or research.

+> 📱 Available on **Android** and **iOS**

+---

+## How to Add a Note

+- Open any article in the **Reading View**.
-- Tap the note icon while reading to add a note.
+- Tap the **Note** icon or menu option.
-- Notes are listed under the Notes section in the app.
+- Write your note and save it — that's it!

-- You can edit or delete them anytime.
+You can add notes while reading or later when reviewing the article.

+---

+## Viewing Your Notes

+Access all your saved notes from the **Notes List** screen in the app.
+This provides a clean overview of your takeaways across all articles.

+---

-## 🍏 iOS
+## No Limits

-- Select “Add Note” from the reader toolbar.
-- Notes stay linked to the article.
-- They sync automatically with your account.
+There is **no limit** to the number of notes you can create.
+The Notes feature is completely **free** and available to all users.

+> Notes are synced with your account and available across devices.